dapr/java-sdk/examples/src/main/java/io/dapr/examples/actors/http/README.md

 }
 ```

-This application uses `ActorRuntime.getInstance().registerActor` in order to register `DemoActorImpl` as an actor in the Dapr Actor runtime.
-Notice that this builder gets two serializer implementations in the constructor: One is for Dapr's sent and recieved objects, and second is for objects to be persisted.
+This application uses `ActorRuntime.getInstance().registerActor()` in order to register `DemoActorImpl` as an actor in the Dapr Actor runtime.
+Notice that this call passes in two serializer implementations: one is for Dapr's sent and received object and the other is for objects to be persisted.

 `DaprApplication.start()` method will run the Spring Boot [DaprApplication](../../../springboot/DaprApplication.java), which registers the Dapr Spring Boot controller [DaprController](../../springboot/DaprController.java).
 This controller contains all Actor methods implemented as endpoints.
-The Dapr's sidecar feature is the one that performs the actual call to the controller.
-At the end of the main method, this class uses `SpringApplication.run` to boostrapping itself a an Spring application.
+The Dapr's sidecar will call into the controller.
+At the end of the main method, this class uses `SpringApplication.run()` to boostrap itself a an Spring application.

 Execute the follow script in order to run the DemoActorService:
 ```sh